|LW.12769 / LW.12770

 - Office of the Inspector General for the New York City Police Department (part of the NYC Department of Investigation);

 - Office of the Inspector General for the New York City School Construction Authority; and

 - United Nations’ Office of Internal Oversight Services.

 In the interview, we will ascertain each student’s interests in terms of placement agencies, and we will do our best to match students with one of their top choices.
-LLM students from outside of the US will be more limited in the agencies in which they can work, because many governmental agencies require US citizenship for externs; the UN Office of Internal Oversight Enforcement Services is one office that does not require US citizenship.
+LL.M. students from outside of the US will be more limited in the agencies in which they can work, because many governmental agencies require US citizenship for externs; the UN Office of Internal Oversight Enforcement Services, the NYC Comptroller, and the NYS Comptroller are three offices that do not require US citizenship.